Ten 2019 Books that are Perfect for Book Clubs

 The list below is a selection of new releases that I think would be perfect for a bookish gathering.
 If your book club has a similar vibe to mine, you just might enjoy reading one of these new releases once the library waitlists die down a bit in 2020!

-Trick Mirror by Jia Tolentino.
 Essay collections don’t tend to be the best fit for my book club, but I think Trick Mirror could buck this trend.
 Tolentino covers everything from the way the internet impacts our identities, to the literary heroines who shaped us, to the #MeToo movement.
-This is a book I could not shut up about during and after reading it, so I would love the chance to discuss it with more of my friends.
+This is a book I could not shut up about during and after reading it, so I would love the opportunity to discuss it with more of my friends.

 2018 Bonus Picks

-Stay with Me by Ayọ̀bámi Adébáyọ̀.
 Stay With Me was my book club’s February pick and I’m still thinking about our conversation.
-Set in Nigeria, this book deals with polygamy, infertility, and infidelity in such a thoughtful, generous manner.
+Set in Nigeria, this book deals with polygamy, infertility, and infedility through the most human way.
 The book loves its characters so even when they make horrible decisions, we love them too.
 For my book club, this led to a lot of mid-discussion Googling and a long series of follow-up emails.
 Plus, in spite of the heaviness of some of the subject matter, we also laughed a lot.